 As practising photographer Marco has exhibited his work in several museums and galleries such as Musée de l'Élysée, Arc en Rêve Centre d’Architecture, Mummery+Schnelle, Gallery 44, Stephen Bulger Gallery, Japan Foundation, Pingyao International Photography Festival, Photo Gallery International Tokyo, Contemporary Art Center Mito, FoMu and the Liverpool Biennale.
 Marco’s photographs have been published in the Harvard Design Magazine, Le Monde Diplomatique and the book reGeneration: 50 photographers of tomorrow.

-Marco is currently the External Examiner for the MA Photography programme at the University of Brighton from 2017 to 2020.
+Marco was the External Examiner for the MA Photography programme at the University of Brighton from 2017 to 2020.
 He was the External Examiner for Dr. Hung Ky Nguyen: ‘Aesthetics of ambiguity and mystery in late 20th century Japanese posters’, Curtin University, Perth, in 2014.

 Sponsors and collaborators